-PMMA flooring is also easy to repair and upgrade due to its unique interlayer chemical bond, versus other resin flooring that requires complete replacement.
-PMMA resin floors do typically cost more than other resin flooring; however, PMMA resin floors are longer lasting and the time interval to first maintenance is considerably longer than any other system, an important consideration when comparing resin floor options.
+PMMA flooring is also easy to repair and upgrade due to its unique interlayer chemical bond, versus other resin floorings that require complete replacement.
+PMMA resin floors do typically cost more than other resin floorings; however, PMMA resin floors are longer lasting and the time interval to first maintenance is considerably longer than any other system, an important consideration when comparing resin floor options.

 As with PMMA floors, PU resin flooring provides excellent resistance to impact, abrasion and most chemicals.
 However, the main advantage of PU resin flooring is it’s resistance to high temperature and direct heat.
 It is ideal for in front of ovens in a bakery where hot trolleys are left to stand and cool.

 Available in a number of different finishes, its flexibility ensures that it is well equipped for impact absorption.

 Classified as a thermoset resin, PU resin floors take significantly longer to cure than PMMA resin floors, which means more operational downtime during installation and any repair.